memfault/interrupt/_posts/2021-02-14-arm-semihosting.md

 ---
 title: "Introduction to ARM Semihosting"
-description: "An introduction to ARM semihosting, folowed by and example with OpenOCD and arm-none-eabi toolchain"
+description: "An introduction to ARM semihosting, folowed by an example with OpenOCD and arm-none-eabi toolchain"
 tag: [cortex-m, semihosting, ARM]
 author: ael-mess
 ---

-Firmware developers are generally accustomed to using logger for some execution information.
+Firmware developers are generally accustomed to using logging for some execution information.
 On microcontrollers, this is usually done through a serial interface attached to a terminal on the host.

 But one might need more advanced features from the host 🤨, I was in that case not long ago.